yonaskolb/Genesis/README.md

 Each option can have a default `value` which be used as a fallback.

 #### Missing value
-If an option is required and still hasn't recieved a value from anywhere, generation will fail.
+If an option is required and still hasn't received a value from anywhere, generation will fail.

 ## Template
-A genesic template is a yaml or json file that includes a list of `options` and `files`
+A genesis template is a yaml or json file that includes a list of `options` and `files`

 #### Options
 Options are structured input for the `Stencil` templates.
 They serve as documentation and allow for Genesis to interactively ask for input.